Ellior2/Ellior2.github.io/_posts/2017-3-11-NMDS-analysis.md

 - PROTID
 - PROTLEN
-- the sample columns with addendum _NSAF
+- the sample columns with addendum _ADJNSAF

 I relabeled the column headers as followed for convience: